-Reports released by the child death review teams/committees are described and available data are presented below.
+Recent reports released by state and territory child death review teams/committees are described and available data are presented below.
 For those jurisdictions that do not have a publicly available formal and routine fatal abuse reporting mechanism, a description is provided of any other publicly available review or data on fatal abuse.
 There is no uniform structure or legislation for child death review team responsibilities.
 Reporting requirements vary for each state or territory.

 Australian Capital Territory

-In 2015, the ACT Children and Young People Death Review Committee (CYPDRC) released its fourth annual report providing detailed information regarding child deaths that have occurred from 2010-11 through to 2014-15.
-The committee is required to report circumstances where a child or young person, or their sibling, had a child protection report made in the 3 years prior to their death.
+In 2017, the ACT Children and Young People Death Review Committee (CYPDRC) released its fourth annual report providing detailed information regarding child deaths that have occurred from 2012 through to 2016.
+The committee is required to report circumstances where a child or young person, or their sibling, had a child protection report made in the three years prior to their death.

-In the period from July 2010 to June 2015, 23 (20.7%) of the 111 children and young people who died were known to child protection services and/or had a sibling who was known to child protection services.
-An analysis of children who were known to both police and child protection services when they died was also provided in the 2015 annual report.
-From 2010-15, 20 children had contact with both authorities prior to their death.
-The committee was unable to determine any trends of patterns, however, the combined child protection and police data is expected to establish a baseline for future comparisons.
+In the period from January 2012 to December 2016, 21 (18.8%) of the 112 children and young people who died were known to child protection services and/or had a sibling who was known to child protection services.
+An analysis of children who were known to both police and child protection services when they died was also provided in the 2016 annual report.
+From 2012 to 2016, 13 children had contact with both authorities prior to their death.
+The majority of children were known to police only due to the circumstances surrounding the child's death.

-Due to the small number of deaths that occur each year in the ACT, only general information about cause of death is provided in the CYPDRC (2015) annual report.
-There were no fatal assaults reported during 2010-15.
-Self-harm was identified as a concern in the deaths of children and young people in the 5-year reporting period.
+Due to the small number of deaths each year in the ACT, only general information about cause of death is provided in the CYPDRC (2017) annual report.
+There were no fatal assaults reported during 2012-16.
+Suicide and intentional self-harm were identified as a concern in the deaths of children and young people in the five-year reporting period.

 New South Wales

 There are two child death review teams who report on child deaths in NSW.
-The Child Death Review Team (CDRT) provides a review of the causes and patterns of deaths of all NSW children 17 years of age or younger.
-The NSW Ombudsman provides a biennial review of the causes and patterns of deaths of the subgroup of children who died of abuse, neglect, and/or circumstances suspicious of abuse and neglect and children who died while in care or detention.
+The NSW Child Death Review Team (CDRT) annually reviews the causes and patterns of deaths of all NSW children 17 years of age or younger.
+The NSW Ombudsman provides a biennial review of the causes and patterns of deaths of the subgroup of children who died of abuse, neglect and/or circumstances suspicious of abuse and neglect and children who died while in care or detention.

-In 2014, 37.8% (17) of the total deaths caused by sudden and unexpected death in infancy (SUDI) had families with a child protection history and an unsafe sleeping environment was a factor in the majority of these cases (12).
+In 2015, half (n = 21) of the total deaths caused by sudden and unexpected death in infancy (SUDI)3 were in families with a child protection history, and an unsafe sleeping environment was a factor in 13 of these cases.
 As in previous years, infants with a child protection history were over-represented in SUDI.

 Of these 41 deaths, 14 children died while in out-of-home care between 2012 and 2013 (NSW Ombudsman, 2015).

 In addition to the biennial reporting requirements, the Ombudsman analysed familial abuse-related deaths that occurred from 2004-2013 (NSW Ombudsman, 2015).
-During this period, 83 children from 75 families died in abuse-related circumstances; three quarters of children were under 5 (59), almost two thirds were male (52), and 15 children identified as Aboriginal or Torres Strait Islander.
-Over half the families of children who died as a result of abuse were known to child protection services (40).
+During this period, 83 children from 75 families died in abuse-related circumstances; three quarters of children were under 5 (n = 59), almost two thirds were male (n = 52), and 15 children identified as Aboriginal or Torres Strait Islander.
+Over half the families of children who died as a result of abuse were known to child protection services (n = 40).

-The NT Child Death Review and Prevention Committee Annual Report (2015) provides information on all infant and child deaths registered in the NT in 2014-15.
+The NT Child Death Review and Prevention Committee annual report (2016) provides information on all infant and child deaths registered in the NT during 2015.
 Information on whether children were known to child protection services is provided in this report, but this does not imply the deaths were child protection related.
-Overall, 40 deaths were registered during this period.
-Fifteen deaths occurred during infancy and more than half (27) of the 40 children who died in 2014-15 identified as Aboriginal.
+Overall, 38 deaths were registered during this period.
+Sixty per cent (23) of the deaths were during infancy and three quarters (n = 29) of the 38 children who died in 2015 identified as Aboriginal.

-Aggregated data over the period 2010-14 showed that of the 239 child deaths registered, nearly a quarter (56 deaths) of children who died across this time period were known to child protection services within 3 years before their death.
-A large proportion of those children with a child protection history (85.7%) were Aboriginal.
+Aggregated data over the period 2011-15 showed that of the 242 child deaths registered, nearly a quarter (62 deaths) of children who died across this time period were known to child protection services within the three-year period prior to their death.
+A large proportion of those children with a child protection history (88.7%) were Aboriginal.

-Approximately 52 children who died in 2014-15 were known to child protection services in the 3 years before the child's death.
-The majority of these children (31) died from external causes.
-Fatal assault or neglect was the cause of death for 3 children and 15 children or young people died as a result of suicide.
-A further 8 children died from sudden and unexpected death in infancy.
+In 2015-16, 46 children who died were known to child protection services in the year before the child's death.
+Seventeen of these children died from external causes.
+Confirmed or alleged fatal assault or neglect was the cause of death for four children, five children or young people died as a result of suicide, two children drowned and four children died from unintentional injuries.5 Eleven children died from sudden and unexpected death in infancy.6

-At the time the QFCC annual report (2015) was published the cause of death for 11 children known to child protection services was still pending.
+At the time the QFCC annual report (2016) was published, the causes of death for 12 children known to child protection services were still pending.

-In a special review of 16 child deaths attributed to fatal assault or neglect that occurred between 2004-06, the Commissioner for Children and Young People and Child Guardian (2013) found that all but one child death was characterised by at least one reported vulnerability characteristic present in the child's family.
-These characteristics mainly included: a child's family having a history of child protection involvement; the child being known to child protection in the 3 years prior to their death; at least one of the children's parents having a criminal history; a family history of domestic violence; or at least one parent having a history of drug and/or alcohol abuse.
+In a special review of 16 child deaths attributed to fatal assault or neglect between 2004-06, the Commission for Children and Young People and Child Guardian (2013) found that all but one child death was characterised by at least one reported vulnerability characteristic present in the child's family.
+These characteristics mainly included a child's family having a history of child protection involvement; the child being known to child protection in the three years prior to their death; at least one of the children's parents having a criminal history; a family history of domestic violence; or at least one parent having a history of drug and/or alcohol abuse.

 Findings from an in-depth review into the deaths of Aboriginal children between 2005-14 were provided in the 2015 CDSIRC annual report.
 The review concluded that from 2005-14 Aboriginal children died at a rate 3.6 times higher than non-Aboriginal children.
-Trauma, multiple forms of abuse, and unsafe sleeping environments were found to be a factor in the death of the children highlighted in three case studies.
-Common family characteristics identified in the three cases included disadvantage, intergenerational poverty, domestic violence, and mental health issues.
+Trauma, multiple forms of abuse and unsafe sleeping environments were found to be factors in the deaths of the children highlighted in three case studies.
+Common family characteristics identified in the three cases included disadvantage, intergenerational poverty, domestic violence and mental health issues.